 The Court may order, but is not required to order, a comprehensive family evaluation (sometimes called a custody evaluation).
 This is where the Court assigns a private psychologist or mental health expert to provide recommendations to the Court regarding decision making, parenting time and other parenting issues.

 These types of private custody evaluations are generally much more involved than Parenting Conferences and Limited Family Assessments.
 They often take longer than the other options.
 However, the mental health provider generally does much more as well.
 For example, the mental health provider (if a licensed psychologist) may provide for psychological testing of the parents.
-They may obtain documents from the parties and other sources (for example, prior counseling records, criminal records, etc.).
+They may obtain documents from the parties and other sources (for example, prior counseling records, criminal records, party emails etc.).
 They may interview the parties more often, and may interview the children more often.
 They may contact people involved in the children’s lives, such as relatives, witnesses, teachers, and others that have knowledge of relevant matters.
 They may also determine whether one of the parties is attempting to alienate the children against the other party.

 Sometimes a Parenting Conference or a Limited Family Assessment is sufficient.
-Sometimes a comprehensive evaluation may be more helpful.
-Such full evaluations cost generally between $4,000.00 and $7,000.00.
+Sometimes a Comprehensive Family Evaluation / Custody Evaluation may be more helpful, which cost generally between $4,000.00 and $10,000.00.